Arleigh Burke-class destroyer: Aircraft

 Flights IIA and III have two hangars for stowing MH-60 helicopters.
 Their Light Airborne Multi-Purpose System (LAMPS) helicopter system improves the ship's capabilities by enabling the MH-60 to monitor submarines and surface ships, launch torpedoes and missiles against them, and provide fire support during insertions/extractions with machine guns and Hellfire anti-armor guided missiles.
-The helicopters also serve in a utility role, able to perform vertical replenishment, search and rescue, medical evacuation, communications relay, and naval gunfire spotting and controlling.
+The helicopters also serve in a utility role, able to perform vertical replenishment, search and rescue, medical evacuation, communications relay, and naval gunfire spotting and control.

 In March 2022, an Arleigh Burke destroyer was deployed with an AAI Aerosonde unmanned aerial vehicle (UAV).
 The aircraft is under demonstration for Flight I and II ships, which do not have accommodations for permanently storing helicopters.
 The Aerosonde has a small enough footprint to be stowed on those destroyers.
 It can perform missions such as intelligence, surveillance, and reconnaissance at a much lower cost than manned helicopters.